AxlAlm/DontGoToClose/README.md

 <img src="docs/example1.gif" width="400" />

 We might find problems like this in various areas.
-For example when we want to navigate through a crowded area with a car, or chose the fastest path to a location given that some roads have different speed limits, traffic jams or whatever, or in a game where we would want our AI to avoid enemies!
+For example when we want to navigate through a crowded area with a car, or chose the fastest path to a location given that we want to avoid some areas (due to example heavy traffic), or in a game where we would want our AI to avoid enemies!

 # How to run